 Loitering is not easy to define or to control.
 It is important to understand what constitutes loitering and how you can prevent it from leading to criminal activity on your property.
 You have likely seen no loitering signs posted in store windows, but what exactly is loitering?
+The definition of loitering is likely to change due to social distancing mandates during and after coronavirus quarantine.

 What is loitering?